Partial Payments

 Tips

-- Run the cron daily — scheduled orders will not activate and reminders will not send without it.
+- Run the cron daily — scheduled installments will not activate and reminders will not send without it.

-- Keep plan names short — they appear on the product page and cart, where space is limited.
+- Keep plan names short — they appear on the product page and in the cart where space is limited.

-- Use Upfront tax if your accounting needs the full tax collected at order time rather than spread across instalments.
+- Use Upfront tax if your accounting requires the full tax amount collected at order time rather than spread across installments.

-- Match the framework — set Framework to whatever your template uses (Bootstrap 5 or UIkit) so the displays look right.
+- Match the Framework setting to your active template (Bootstrap 5 or UIkit) so the payment selector looks right on the product page and cart.

 Troubleshooting